snotskie/ttrpg/md/index.md

 ### Checks
 <!-- _class: rules -->

-Most situations in this game can be resolved by performing a Check.
+Most situations can be resolved by performing a Check.
+Success and failure determine if any progress is made towards one's immediate goals, <b>X</b> determines how much progress is made towards more complex goals, and boons and busts determine how much "other" stuff happens along the way.

 <div>